raahi-chada2004/out_writeapi/README.md

 # Fluentbit WriteAPI Output Plugin

-This README inclues all the necessary information to use the WriteAPI Pipeline.
+This README includes all the necessary information to use the WriteAPI output pluging.
+This plugin allows you to stream records into Google Cloud BigQuery.
+This implementation only supports the following:
+- JSON file formats

 ## Configuration File